Social Icons

 Directed by Michael Cimino

-Three hours of bad editing, three long hours I had to sit through what people have called one of the best movies in the 70s, three hours I sat through a movie that was in the AFI list of top 100 films and also has a good rating on Rotten Tomatoes, in the end this is what I think of The Deer Hunter.
+Three hours of bad editing.
+Three long hours I had to sit through what people have called one of the best movies of the ’70s.
+Three hours I sat through a movie that’s on the AFI list of top 100 films and has a good rating on Rotten Tomatoes.
+In the end, this is what I think of The Deer Hunter: this movie is total rubbish.
+The first 70 minutes lead nowhere, and when the film finally picks up, you’re plagued by bad editing, horrible continuity, and left wondering if the director and the Academy Awards judges in 1978 watched the same film you’re watching now.

-The Deer Hunter was one of the first films to depict the Vietnam War which ended in 1975.
-The movie is somewhat iconic for the Russian roulette scenes and during its release it was met with high praises and during its time it was known as one of the best movies in the 70s maybe because it was the first of its kind to depict the War.
-All the scenes in the movie were shot on location (nothing was done on a sound stage), such statement is supposed to make this movie a must watch, but in my opinion it is a must miss.
+The Deer Hunter was one of the first films to depict the Vietnam War, which ended in 1975.
+The movie is somewhat iconic for its Russian roulette scenes, and during its release, it was met with high praise.
+At the time, it was considered one of the best movies of the ’70s, maybe because it was the first of its kind to depict the war.
+All the scenes were shot on location (nothing was done on a soundstage), and that statement is supposed to make this movie a must-watch.
+But in my opinion, it’s a must-miss.

-The movie is about three friends, who went into the Vietnam War and survived, but all were not mentally stable at the end, one lost his mind and another lost his legs causing him to lose his mind.
-The last survived, but kept his sanity, and tried to help his friends keep theirs.
+The movie is about three friends who went to the Vietnam War and survived, but none were mentally stable by the end.
+One lost his mind, another lost his legs—which caused him to lose his mind—and the last one survived but struggled to keep his sanity while trying to help his friends.

-I won’t give this movie an award even if I was paid to do so, the main problem with this movie is the fact that the story just doesn’t flow.
-The movie did have its high point though, the Russian roulette scene where Michael (Robert De Niro) and Nick (Christopher Walkin) had to pull a fast one to escape is one that will capture your interest, but after that and when they got home I kept wondering what else is left to be seen in this film.
+I wouldn’t give this movie an award even if I was paid to.
+The main problem is that the story just doesn’t flow.
+The movie did have its high point, though—the Russian roulette scene where Michael (Robert De Niro) and Nick (Christopher Walken) had to pull a fast one to escape.
+That scene will capture your interest, but after that, and once they got home, I kept wondering what else was left to see in this film.

-It went home with 5 Academy Awards including Best Picture, Best Director for Michael Cimino (who’s next war film Heaven’s Gate (1980) received total negative acceptance from both critics and audience.
-The movie was also a box office bomb, not making up to 10% its production cost and is noted to have left United Artists bankrupt.) and Best Supporting Actor for Christopher Walken (Walken was also in Heaven’s Gate (1980)).
+It’s recognized by the American Film Institute, which rated it the 53rd best movie in their 100 Movies… 100 Years, 10th Anniversary Edition.
+It won 5 Academy Awards, including Best Picture, Best Director for Michael Cimino (whose next war film, Heaven’s Gate (1980), was panned by critics and audiences alike.
+That movie was also a box office bomb, failing to make even 10% of its production budget and reportedly leaving United Artists bankrupt), and Best Supporting Actor for Christopher Walken (who also starred in Heaven’s Gate (1980)).

 0 comments: